Founder, Chief Executive Officer – Benjamin West

 Professional Summary: After completing an MBA degree at Portland State University Varick returns to Kenya, having spent the summer of 2012 working there as a Kiva Fellow with microfinance institution Juhudi Kilimo.
 Previously he spent several years at Wells Fargo, using SAS software to analyze credit and portfolio risk.
 He has extensive background with data mining, models and neural networks and enjoys the new opportunities created by Kenya’s expanding data infrastructure.
 Varick joined the team in June of 2013.

-Director of Operations – Oli Raison
+Kenya Country Director – Oli Raison

 Professional Summary: Oli has extensive experience in third party logistics managing the performance of a variety of distribution operations on behalf of both SME and ‘blue chip’ customers.
 On completion of his part time MBA at Aston Business School he left the UK logistics industry to do a stint in international development where he worked as a management advisor to a technical training institution in rural Kenya.
 Oli started with EcoZoom in July 2013.